adamsilver/fdpb/05-an-inbox.md

 > Changing the setting of any user interface component does not automatically cause a change of context.

 The reason I bring this up is because using a select box as a menu, often causes designers to omit the submit button from the interface.
-And then, JavaScript is needed to submit the form, when the selected option is changed (`onchange`).
+And then, JavaScript is needed to submit the form when the selected option is changed (`onchange`).
 But this submits the form, without the user's say-so which fails principle 4, *Give control*, by taking control away from the user.

 This also causes problems for screen reader and keyboard users.
 For example, on Chrome (Windows), the `onchange` event is fired as soon as the user presses <kbd>Down</kbd> to select the next option.
 But with this approach in place, the form is immediately submitted, making it impossible to move through all the items in the menu.

 ![Select submit onchange](./images/05/select-onchange.png)

-Other browsers won't fire the `onchange` event (and thus submit the form) until the user presses <kbd>Space</kbd> or <kbd>Enter</kbd>.
+Other browsers are more forgiving of such techniques—most won't fire the `onchange` event (and thus submit the form) until the user presses <kbd>Space</kbd> or <kbd>Enter</kbd>.
 But as not all browsers are alike or implement the specification consistently.
 Ignoring people who use one of the “bad” browsers, doesn't make the problem any less real for them.

-The other problem with using a select box, is that it's always collapsed, even when there is enough space to lay out the options.
+The other problem with using a select box, is that it's always collapsed, even when there's enough space to lay out the options.
 One solution is to create a completely different component for big screens using Javascript.
 This is known as adaptive design[^adaptive].

 ### Adaptive Design Versus Responsive Design

 When the web came along, we settled on 640 pixel widths.
 Then a few years later, when larger monitors came to market, we changed to 960 pixels.
 We no longer cared about people with small monitors.
-We expected users to maximise their browser, or else experience horizontal scroll bars.
+We expected users to maximise their browser.
+If they didn't they'd get a horizontal scroll bar and that would be their problem.

 Then some more years passed.
 The mobile web was born.
 Or more accurately, we could use websites on our phones, which happen to have small screens.
 A million browsers came out.
 A million devices came out.
 And browsers gave us CSS media queries.

 Accordingly, we started to design for 320px widths.
-Why? because many of us had iPhones and this happened to be its width in portrait mode.
+Why?
+Because many of us had iPhones and this happened to be its width in portrait mode.
+The hardcore amongst us starting designing for portrait and landscape sizes according to the most popular devices at that time.

 Now we have tablets, desktops and really big desktop screens.
 And we can browse on large screen televisions.
 Then all the way back down to watches with tiny viewports.
 If your head is spinning, don't worry, so is mine.
 This is the problem that responsive design solves and adaptive design exacerbates.

 The difference between responsive and adaptive design is both subtle and crucial.
 Both techniques are based on viewport width.
 And both use CSS media queries to change the interface.
-But they are quite different.
+But they are rather different.

 #### Adaptive Design